 “People like the finest, whitest sand possible,” he says.
 “It just feels so good to walk on it.
 If you wear your shoes on that beach, you’re not getting the full experience.

-Sand is defined not by what it’s made of but by its side.
+Sand is defined not by what it’s made of but by its size.
 It’s mineral material that’s too small to be gravel, and too big to be silt.
 Hawaii produces volcanic rocks that come in hues of green, red, and black, making for stunning, exotic beaches that tourists go to great effort to visit and photograph.
 Okinawa, Japan, boasts beaches made of the shells of microscopic organisms in the Foraminifera family; look closely, and it appears that the sand is a collection of tiny stars.

 Exotic beach sands can be amazing, but in terms of the sand that looks and feel best to the greatest number of people, the fine, white stuff still wins.
 It’s not just a matter of aesthetics, there’s a practical concern, too.
 The whiter the sand is, the less heat it will hold and the cooler it will feel.
 Good luck trying to walk barefoot on a black beach on a hot day.
 “Boy, I tell you,” says Leatherman, “you step on it in the summertime — unless you’ve got on sandals, you’re going to burn your feet off.”